oz123/awesome-c/README.md

 ## Database ##

-This lists databases and data stores with C APIs.
+Databases and data stores with C APIs.

 * [BerkeleyDB][380] - A library for a high-performance embedded database for key-value data.
 [AGPL-1.0][381].